 What made this particular occasion memorable was the boat trip to the island which began at sunset in less than ideal weather conditions.
 I was surprised they let us stand on deck!

-Luckily we left the bad weather behind us once we were out of Victoria Harbour and enjoyed a fun evening eating seafood near to Aberdeen Pier.
+Luckily we left the bad weather behind us once we were out of Victoria Harbour and enjoyed a fun evening eating seafood near Aberdeen Pier.

 On the way back we got a great view of the Hong Kong skyline which is as glorious as always despite the turmoil its people are currently going through.